-The public comment period for the Draft 2019-2020 Annual Action Plan was advertised on July 9, 2019, began July 10, 2019, and ended August 9, 2019.
+The public comment period for the Draft 2019-2020 Annual Action Plan was advertised on July 9, 2019, began July 10, 2019 and ended August 9, 2019.
 A public hearing was held on August 2, 2019, at 10:30 a.m. in conference room 228 at 301 South Park Ave Helena, MT.
 The public hearing was announced through the Commerce website, listserv, and multiple newspapers across the state.
-A record of the public hearing transcript , along with all comments considered and responses provided is available in Attachment B.
+Once the public comment period ends, a record of the public hearing transcript will be made available through the website below.
+These comments will be considered, and responses provided in Attachment B of the final document.
+See: http://commerce.mt.gov/conplan.